pip-services/pip-services-docs/content/en/python/Installation.md

 Alternatively you can install each module manually by following these steps:

-1. Download the from its respective GitHub repo.
+1. Download the code from its respective GitHub repo.
 2. Place the files in the correct folder and run the following command:

 ```bash